-It was especially useful for individuals who had never used a computer since the association with natural objects made identification very simple.
+It was beneficial for individuals who had never used a computer since the association with natural objects made identification very simple.

-Even now in 2022, this style is still present in some components of modern applications.
-For instance, the trash icon on your macOS as Michal Malewicz explains it in his wonderful article, or the well known floppy disk we love using it when we want to save our progress.
+Even now in 2023, this style is still present in some components of modern applications.
+For instance, the trash icon on your macOS as Michal Malewicz explains it in his wonderful article or the well-known floppy disk we love using it when we want to save our progress.

 But, what this weird word means anyway?

 According to Wikipedia: “A skeuomorph is a derivative object that retains ornamental design cues from structures that were necessary for the original.”

 A plain definition would be that it mimics details of the real world.